stumpc5/chess960/project_description.md

 #### Threshold Sensitivity:

 Consider two thresholds, **t1 < t2**.
-By definition, if a sequence of moves qualifies as an opening under the higher threshold **t2**, then the same sequence (or a prefix) will also be an opening under the lower threshold **t1**.
+By definition, if a sequence of moves qualifies as an opening under the higher threshold **t2**, then (a prefix of) this sequence will also be an opening under the lower threshold **t1**.

 This means in particular, that one might see the base of an opening for a larger threshold which then branches out into multiple variations of the same opening.
 This is a well-known phenomenon in classical chess, see for example the [many variations of the **Ruy Lopez** opening](https://www.chess.com/forum/view/chess-openings/all-ruy-lopez-variations).